-Academic years of 12 credits or fewer
+Academic years between six and 12 credits

 It is possible that the first disbursement will not be enough to pay for all of your tuition and electronic course materials.
 In that case, the second disbursement must post to your account before excess funds are available.